The Spectacular Now: Plot

-Sutter Keely (Teller) is a charming and popular 18-year-old who has spent his senior year of high school partying and drinking alcohol.
-When his girlfriend Cassidy Roy (Larson) breaks up with him, Sutter goes home and writes a college application supplement, in which he says that his biggest hardship in life has been getting dumped by her.
-He goes out and gets blackout drunk after sneaking into a bar.
+Sutter Keely is a charming and popular 18-year-old who has spent his senior year of high school partying and drinking alcohol.
+When his girlfriend Cassidy Roy breaks up with him, Sutter goes home and writes a college application supplement, in which he says that his biggest hardship in life has been getting dumped by her.
+Sutter then goes out and gets blackout drunk after sneaking into a bar.

-The next morning, Sutter is woken up on a front lawn by Aimee Finecky (Woodley), a girl in his year whose name he does not know.
-Aimee is in the middle of her mother's paper route, and Sutter joins her to track down his car.
-The next day, he asks her to tutor him in geometry.
-He learns that she is smart, funny and into sci-fi and comics.
+The next morning, Sutter is woken up on a front lawn by Aimee Finecky, a girl in his year whose name he does not know.
+She is in the middle of her mother's paper route, so he joins her to track down his car.

+The next day, Sutter asks Aimee to tutor him in geometry.
+He learns that she is smart, funny, and into sci-fi and comics.
 Sutter goes home and deletes the supplement he wrote about his life's biggest hardship.

-He takes Aimee to a party the next day, and they go for a walk and drink.
-Aimee confesses she has never been drunk before, never had a boyfriend and does not think she can go to college because she has to take care of her mother.
-Sutter tells her she is not responsible for her mother before complimenting and kissing her.
+Sutter takes Aimee to a party the next day, and they go for a walk and drink.
+She confesses she has never been drunk before, never had a boyfriend and does not think she can go to college because she has to take care of her mother.
+Sutter tells Aimee she is not responsible for her mother before complimenting and kissing her.

 The next morning, Sutter wakes up hungover and realizes that he asked Aimee to prom at the party.
-He avoids Aimee during school and goes to Cassidy's house that night.
+He avoids her during school and goes to Cassidy's house that night.
 They get drunk in her room and reminisce, but Cassidy tells him they have no future together and asks him to leave.

-After Aimee's friend warns Sutter not to hurt Aimee, Sutter takes Aimee to dinner at his sister Holly's house, where Aimee talks frankly about the death of her father from an opiate overdose and her dreams of a perfect marriage.
+After Aimee's friend warns Sutter not to hurt Aimee, he takes her to dinner at his sister Holly's house.
+There, Aimee talks frankly about the death of her father from an opiate overdose and her dreams of a perfect marriage.

 Sutter and Aimee's relationship grows more serious and they eventually have sex.
-Afterward, Sutter confesses that his mother Sara (Leigh) kicked his father Tommy (Chandler) out when he was a child and has forbidden Sutter from seeing him, and the pair makes a pact to stand up to their mothers.
+Afterward, he reveals that his mother Sara kicked his father Tommy out when he was a child and has forbidden Sutter from seeing him, and the pair makes a pact to stand up to their mothers.